NitenKumawat/Knowledge-Discovery-Internal-Search/README.md

 This repository contains a **full‑stack AI-powered document search system** built using **React**, **Node.js/Express**, **Meilisearch**, and **Docker Compose**.
 Users can upload files, index them, preview them (PDF, images, audio, video, text), search through extracted text, and filter by **company, team, and project**.

-This README is written professionally for your GitHub repository.

 ---